-Legette-Jack is currently in her seventh season (2012-13 to present) as head coach for University at Buffalo and has a 139-85 overall record (.621) (all records as of March 11, 2019),which is the second most wins in program history by a head coach.
+Legette-Jack is currently in her eighth season (2012-13 to present) as head coach for University at Buffalo in 2019-20, and through the 2018-19 season had a 139-85 overall record (.621), which is the second most wins in program history by a head coach.
 Under Legette-Jack, the Bulls have produced three straight 20-plus win seasons for the second time in school history.

 In 2018-19, Legette-Jack has led the Bulls to a 20-9 overall record and 12-6 in the Mid-American Conference, heading into the MAC Tournament.